Immortality-IMT/Community-DDOS-Against-Scammers/README.md

 The list is public so haxors can join in an open season.

-The list is formed by multiple listing across the many service that track and log these online assholes.
+The list is formed by multiple listing across the many services that track and log these online assholes.

 The user pushes update and a new list is sent.